aonufrei/java-lambda-doc/java-lambdas.md

     }
 ```

-There is a limitation regarded to the outer variables inside the lambda.
+There is a limitation regarding the outer variables inside lambda.
 The variables must be final.
-This is required to omit situations when reference of the variables changes and provokes lambda to return different results.
+This is required in order to omit situations when the reference of the variables changes and provokes lambda to return different results.

 For example:
 ```java